ROCm/clARMOR/README.txt

 and, optionally, to a log file.
 The tool will then either continue running in order to try to find more problems, or, optionally, will exit with an error.

-This tool is only useful for finding buffer overflows in buffers created using OpenCL APIs and caused by OpenCL APIs or OpenCL kernels.
-It does not work for fine-grained system shared virtual memory, since those regions are allocated with traditional calls to malloc.
-It does not attempt to find buffer overflows from host-side functions that may write into OpenCL buffer regions.
-For instance, mapping a buffer and then writing outside of the mapped region will not necessarily be detected.
-If it is detected, it may be mis-attributed.

-Because this tool runs the application and searches for actual overflows caused during the program's execution, the ability of this tool to find buffer overflows depends on the inputs to the program.
-If the application's input does not cause a buffer overflow, this tool will not necessarily find nor report the problem.

-In addition, because of the manner in which the canaries are checked (the checks are performed after the real kernel has completed), this tool offers no security guarantees.
-An OpenCL buffer overflow that allows an attacker to take control of the application may not be observed, since a dedicated attacker could prevent the canary checker from working.

-Nevertheless, this tool has been used to find buffer overflows in real OpenCL applications, and it is useful as a debugging and development mechanism.
-It has been carefully designed to attempt to reduce the runtime overheads it causes.
-It will detect overflows in cl_mem buffers, coarse-grained SVM, and memory buffers for n-dimensional images.

 Our tests put its average performance overheads in the 10s of percents, though the exact slowdown caused by clARMOR will depend on your application, its inputs, the number of buffers, the size of the kernels, and many other factors.